What is a LibGuide?

 - Low test/quiz scores – After the first quiz/test and the student scored below a C

-- Appears to lack motivation – Student doesn’t appear to be giving their best effort or is having difficulty understanding the content
+- Appears to lack motivation – Student doesn’t appear to be giving their best effort

 - Other/personal – When a student is struggling with any issue that is preventing them from being successful in the classroom

 Can I refer any student?

 Yes, any and all students should be referred if they have a need that is preventing them from being successful in the classroom.

 What should I expect after a referral has been submitted?

 Once a student has been referred, a student success coach (SSC) will attempt to contact that student.
 When the first attempt is made, you will receive an automatically generated email letting you know how the SSC attempted to reach out to the student.
 If no contact is made, the SSC will continue reaching out.
 We will attempt to contact by phone, email, Canvas, and as a last resort, a letter to their address on file.
 Once contact is made you will receive another email letting you know the plan of action.